Honor Band Competition Rules and Entry

 h.
 Entries that withdraw or do not qualify for Area will be refunded the Area fee.

 i.
-Each group that enters the selection process must have a TMEA Honor Band Entry Form submitted online no later than March 1.
+Each ensemble must have a completed TMEA Honor Band Online Entry submitted by March 1 at 11:59PM.

 j.
 Failure to file by March 1 renders any organization ineligible to enter the Honor Band process.

 k.
-June 1 – All recordings, scores, and forms are due to the Region Band Chair.
+June 1 – All recordings and forms must be submitted online and scores are due to the Region Band Chair.

 2. A Principal’s Certification (online – complete, print and sign) must accompany each entry.
 The school principal verifies the details and circumstances of the recording and on behalf of the school accepts responsibility for any irregularities or unethical practices.

-3. In classes 1C, 2C, 3C middle school and 1A/2A, a Letter from the Superintendent must accompany the recording stating whether or not the band will perform at the TMEA Convention the following year if it is selected.
+3. A Letter from the Superintendent (or designee) must accompany the recording stating whether or not the band will perform at the TMEA Convention the following year if it is selected.
 The director and principal should note the limited flexibility of performance schedules during the convention prior to entering their recording.
 Each organization must be prepared to perform at the time scheduled by the Band Division Chair.

 4. A Director’s Statement of Responsibility (online – complete, print and sign) must accompany each entry.